 It’s essentially a woollen sheet, held up by sturdy bits of tree bark.

-You need to bring a sleeping bag that is both warm enough for the night, yet light enough to carry on your back every day.
+You need to bring a sleeping bag that is both warm enough for the night and light enough to carry on your back every day.
 A sleeping mat is a good idea too as the ground is cold and bumpy and an inflatable pillow is a godsend without taking up too much room.

 You will sleep under the stars of the Sahara Desert, so it’s not just about the ego lift of running the “toughest footrace on earth,” but the beauty of the clear skies in one of the most isolated places in the world.
-A true gift for someone who has travelled around, or is currently living in a relatively smoggy city.
+A true gift for someone who is used to living in a relatively smoggy city.

 Packing List For Marathon Des Sables